pavel-maltsev/IBM-Cloud-Pak-for-Data/Setup WKC demo environment/Data Assets/Sample_data_assets.md

 The guide for upload of the database content to external RDBMS is [PROVIDED HERE](https://www.postgresqltutorial.com/postgresql-getting-started/load-postgresql-sample-database/).

-In case of questions on how to deploy standalone Postgres database you may use the folling [chapter of my github](https://github.com/pavel-maltsev/Databases/tree/main).
+In case of questions on how to deploy standalone Postgres database you may use the following [chapter of my github](https://github.com/pavel-maltsev/Databases/tree/main).

-## Reference data and registers from UK officials
+## 1.2 Reference data and registers from UK officials

 Core web page - https://www.data.gov.uk/